Andrea66bit/sorting_algorithms/alx-frontend-javascript/0x01-ES6_promise/README.md

 Promises/A+ specification
-JavaScript Promises: an introduction on web.dev (2013) Callbacks, Promises, and Coroutines: Asynchronous Programming Patterns in JavaScript slide show by Domenic Denicola (2011) Help improve MDN
+JavaScript Promises: an introduction on web.dev (2013) Callbacks, Promises, and Coroutines: Asynchronous Programming Patterns in JavaScript slide show by Domenic Denicola (2011)

-Was this page helpful to you?

-Yes

-No
-Learn how to contribute.
-This page was last modified on Nov 29, 2023 by MDN contributors.

-View this page on GitHub• Report a problem with this content